Spagettileg/reboot-pbf/README.md

 3. [Schema model](https://github.com/Spagettileg/reboot-pbf/blob/master/static/img/schemamodelv1.pdf)

 ### CSS Framework
-Bootstrap 4 was the chosen framework for styling my project.
-I used the bootstrap grid extensively to support responsiveness on mobile, tablet and desktop devices.
+Bootstrap was the chosen framework for styling my project.
+I used the Bootstrap grid extensively to support responsiveness on mobile, tablet and desktop devices.

 ### Colour Palette
 Colours used in this project were sourced through consultation with my mentor [Simen Daehlin](simen.dehlin@gmail.com).
 Essentially, the colours are seeking to capture key attrbutes of rugby through energy, assertiveness and co-ordination.